Peripheral Component Interconnect: Address phase timing

 On the rising edge of clock 0, the initiator observes FRAME# and IRDY# both high, and GNT# low, so it drives the address, command, and asserts FRAME# in time for the rising edge of clock 1.
 Targets latch the address and begin decoding it.
 They may respond with DEVSEL# in time for clock 2 (fast DEVSEL), 3 (medium) or 4 (slow).
 Subtractive decode devices, seeing no other response by clock 4, may respond on clock 5.
 If the master does not see a response by clock 5, it will terminate the transaction and remove FRAME# on clock 6.

 TRDY# and STOP# are deasserted (high) during the address phase.
 The initiator may assert IRDY# as soon as it is ready to transfer data, which could theoretically be as soon as clock 2.

 Dual-cycle address

 To allow 64-bit addressing, a master will present the address over two consecutive cycles.
 First, it sends the low-order address bits with a special "dual-cycle address" command on the C/BE[3:0]#.
 On the following cycle, it sends the high-order address bits and the actual command.
-Dual-address cycles are forbidden if the high-order address bits are zero, so devices which do not support 64-bit addressing can simply not respond to dual cycle commands.
+Dual-address cycles are forbidden if the high-order address bits are zero, so devices that do not support 64-bit addressing can simply not respond to dual-cycle commands.